mohdishaq786/mohdishaq786/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on - Python and Django
+- 🔭 I’m currently working on -Microservices,K8s,Docker,Aws
 - 🌱 I’m currently learning - Advance Data Structure
 - 💬 Ask me about  Data Structure and Algorithm Problems.
 - 📫 How to reach me: - Gmail -  ishaqmohd50@gmail.com